 There is no replacing historic agricultural land like the Hoffman Farm.

-The 70-acre property is a classic Old Mission Peninsula estate, with the natural elegance and deep agricultural heritage that make the area so unique.
-The Conservancy has understood the value of protecting the Hoffman Farm since our earliest days, and now, we have a chance to save this extraordinary place for future generations.
+The 70-acre property is a classic Old Mission Peninsula farm, with the natural elegance and deep agricultural heritage that make the area so unique.
+The Conservancy has understood the value of protecting the Hoffman Farm since our earliest days, and now, we have a chance to save this extraordinary land for future generations of farmers.

 After listing the farm for sale, Mrs. Hoffman launched conversations with GTRLC to protect the land with a conservation easement and sell it to neighboring farmers.
 The purchase of an easement would not only prevent future development on the property but would enable the land’s new owners to sustain the property’s proud agricultural tradition by making the land more affordable.
 Once the land is protected and the transfer is complete, the new owners of the Hoffman farmland plan to replant the property and utilize the acreage to expand their current farming operations.